unik-name/help-unikname/docs/1-what-is-unikname/README.md

 ### Privacy-by-design

 **User privacy comes first.** <brand name="UNC"/> is entirely built with the idea to keep user's connections private.
 Unikname does not collect any personal data (name, phone number, address, connection history...) at any time.
-The system will never use your @unikname identifier to trace your habits and behaviors on the Internet.
+The system will never use your UniknameIDentifier to trace your habits and behaviors on the Internet.

 Our technology makes it possible to customized user experience and services without collecting user data.
 Most of data are stored on user's smartphone and fully controlled by the user himself, and no one else.